 - Provide legal advice.
 SCRA application, foreclosure proceedings, eviction questions, and divorce-related property issues belong with JAG or a private attorney.

 - Provide financial advice.
-Loan modification, refinancing, payment-plan negotiation, and tax-related questions belong with your lender, a HUD-approved housing counselor, or a CPA.
+Loan modification, refinancing, payment plan negotiation, and tax-related questions are best addressed with your lender, a HUD-approved housing counselor, or a CPA.

 - Replace any of the other professionals listed above.
 We are one coordinator, not a one-stop shop for everything.